I believe in The

 in medicine “

-Oskar is an inventor and entrepreneur.
-Cedars-Sinai Accelerator and Techstars Alumni.
+Dr. Kiwic is a physician, inventor and entrepreneur.
+Cedars-Sinai Accelerator & Techstars alumnus.
 For the last couple of years he’s been developing products in healthcare.
 Now he runs CardioCube, a game-changing medical artificial intelligence company helping patients and healthcare providers.
 Oskar is often invited as a speaker and expert consultant for several foundations.
 Author of many essays on startups, industry and med-tech.

 Every patient would love to have his own, personal doctor at home.
 CardioCube conversational AI is an everyday assistant to help manage your disease.
 Talking to CardioCube is like talking to your best friend and doctor at the same time.
 And your medical provider gets clinical insights for better and faster decisions.

 Wearables, implantables and 3-D printing are changing the face of personalized medicine.
 And the use of augmented reality, virtual reality and robotics has already transformed the patient care.
 Today Oskar gave a talk at Future Digital Health Summit, part of this year’s Mobile World Congress Americas 2018.